Dr. Edgar Schein, Professor Emeritus, MIT

 “You should have been more aggressive when John challenged you at that meeting” might be more helpful if it was stated as “When I saw John challenge you at the meeting, I noticed that you became silent…”

-That opens the door to the receiver to explain or absorb the implication.
+That opens the door for the receiver to explain or absorb the implication.
 It also focuses on what the giver of feedback observed which might or might not agree with what others observed.

 By making a judgment of what you should have done, you are putting yourself into a superior role.
 By making a descriptive observation, you open the door to learning by exploring why the receiver did what he or she did.